Chrysler LH platform: Second generation (1998–2004)

-When Chrysler discontinued the Eagle brand after 1998, the Chrysler 300M was introduced as a replacement for the Vision.
+When Chrysler discontinued the Eagle brand after 1998, the Chrysler 300M was introduced which was originally intended as a replacement for the Eagle Vision.
 All models again shared a wheelbase of 113 in.
 The 300M was several inches shorter than Concorde, Intrepid, & LHS, due to shorter front and rear overhangs in order to bring the car's length under 5 meters.

 Media

 One episode of Robert Reich's 1992 PBS miniseries Made In America focused on the then-yet-to-be-released LH's development and its role in reversing Chrysler's flagging fortunes.
 A camouflaged Dodge Intrepid is seen being put through the paces at Chrysler's test track, along with concept sketches and other behind-the-scenes activities.